Chrys-Nicolaides/image-gallery/README.md

 It was really fun, I enjoy his work and teaching style!

-## In this exercise I aimed to learn more about 📚
+## In this exercise I aimed to learn more about: 📚
 * create-react-app
 * fetch requests
 * useState